arturmpinho/coffeeinsider/README.md

 #### **Known Bugs and Corrections** ####

 ##### **Bug** #####
-When selecting the amount to coffee bags desired, the input field was allowing negative numbers.
+When selecting the amount of desired coffee bags, the input field is allowing negative numbers.
 ##### **(Potential) Corrections** #####
 Firstly, I have added the 'min="0"' as an attribute of the input field, only to come to the realization that this was not the way to go, as user does not submit any form when moving to the next step, thus not validating the input attribute.